kaavyarao05/Remote-Controlled-Lawnmover/README.md

-<b>IOT Based Prototyping 2nd Year Project - Remote Controlled Lawnmover</b><br>
+<h1>IOT Based Prototyping 3rd Semester Project</h1><h3> Remote Controlled Lawnmover</h3>
 A Lawnmover that can be controlled remotely using the android app <i>Arduino BlueControl</i>.
-It stops moving if it detects obstacles
+It stops moving if it detects obstacles in its path.